Travel. Share. Design. Learn.

 The steps listed above are not necessarily linear, they simply provide a framework for navigation.
 The process is an active one.
 It must be reactive to the needs of the community.
 These steps help organize the work to be done while ensuring a mindful process.
-Connie Chisholm and Kirsten White bring their expertise to guide and shape all projects.
+CoDA brings its expertise to guide and shape all projects.

 To learn more:

 Seeing a project from beginning to end.
 Right from first principle design, design methodology and design thinking.
 Going from ethnography to thought clouds, categorization, problem identification.
 Slicing that up into concept visualizations and prototyping quickly, like doing maquettes.
 Going all the way through to delivering a production prototype in two weeks.
 That was amazing.

 CoDA strives towards finding the right balance between community work, project context and down time for our participants.
 Our groups tend to be small with six to 12 participants.
 This ensures our projects are truly collaborative, that experiences are rewarding and that voices are heard.

 Our trips are ten days to three weeks in length.
 During this period, CoDA arranges activities to provide context for our design participants.
 This may be experiences with local artisans, trips to museums, or cultural activities.
 The goal is to develop an understanding of the people and the place where we work, as well as to provide an enriched travel experience.